Well Woman Exam

 • Need for medication refills

-• Evaluation of need for health screening tests based on age and personal and family history (such as mammogram, test for sexually transmitted diseases, and colon cancer screening)
+• Evaluation of need for health screening tests based on age as well as personal and family history (such as mammogram, test for sexually transmitted diseases, colon cancer screening, etc.)

 • Update on immunizations

 What happens if you have a new health problem when you come for your annual exam?

 You and your provider will need to decide whether to use the time that day to address your problem, in which case your annual exam visit can be rescheduled.
 Or you may choose to go ahead with your annual exam, and to defer the health concern to another visit.
 Scheduled appointment times do not allow for both.

 • Please check your insurance policy to make sure you are covered for yearly preventive medicine visits or women's health pap/pelvic/breast exam.
 Different insurance policies have different rules for preventive care coverage.

 • Most insurance companies allow for only one annual exam per 12-month period (and some will not pay for a visit even a few days before the year is up).